vmware-labs/wasm-workers-server/README.md

 We will include more interpreters in the future.

-### JavaScript handlers
+### JavaScript Workers

 The integrated interpreter is based on [QuickJS](https://bellard.org/quickjs/) (compiled with the [quickjs-wasm-rs](https://crates.io/crates/quickjs-wasm-rs) crate).
-The compatible handlers follow the Web Workers API approach.
-However, not all the Web Workers API is available in these handlers.
+The compatible workers follow the Web Workers API approach.
+However, not all the Web Workers API is available in these workers.
 These are some of the missing features:

 - No modules available.
-Handlers must be a single file
+Workers must be a single file
 - Fetch API
 - Async / Await